McGill-NLP/weblinx/docs/_docs/home.md

   nav: sidebar-docs  # See /docs/_data/navigation.yml
 ---

+If you want a simple installation, please take a look at the [`WebLINX` Huggingface Dataset](https://huggingface.co/datasets/McGill-NLP/WebLINX) -- it will show you how to download the dataset and use it with the `datasets` library.

+If you want to work with the full data (containing raw files, which require more complex processing), you will find that a specialized library will be helpful.

-In this page, you can find documentation about the project.
+In this page, you can find documentation about the `WebLINX` Python library we developed for this purpose.

 ## Installation

-To install the project, you can use pip:
+To install the library, you can use pip:

 ```bash
 pip install weblinx